 For the past 2 days all the kids have been talking about is all the cool things they are doing and learning.

 The kids get in the car after school or soccer and never tell me about their day, but the kids are on such a high after a day or a week with you, animated telling me all the cool stuff they are doing and learning.

 All people benefit from developing authentic connections between themselves and the earth, wind, fire, water, plants, animals, our food, our ancestral past and future generations.

-True growth happens from people being taken past their comfort zone in an environment that is rich in culture, fun, and celebration.
+True growth happens from people being taken past their comfort zone in an environment that is rich in nature, culture, fun, music, and celebration.

 That all people grow from unstructured play and exploration, rites of passage, laughter, song, and performing acts of stewardship.

 |Return to Index|

 Vanessa Lemaire-Workman is a French conservation scientist and filmmaker has produced films and documentaries for conservation research institutes & environmental non-profits nation-wide and have been affiliated with the United Nations.
 One of Vanessa's passions is to work with teenagers.
 Vanessa excels in sharing her discoveries through the lens of a camera but she also enables others to experience camera work and nature through that lens.
 If your teenager is a technical geek or simply just loves recording natural history videos, the camera might be a way for him/her to get a step closer to experiencing the woods and the wildlife.
 The curriculum this summer, Vanessa will be teaching technical and aesthetic skills for digital photography and cinematography as well as scriptwriting techniques to help the teens forge exciting visual stories around nature.